galaxyproject/training-material/topics/transcriptomics/tutorials/network-analysis-with-heinz/tutorial.md

 {: .question}

-Except the tool we will use in Galaxy, you may consider using eXamine plugin in Cytoscape for a richer visualization, if we use the original data from the study [May et al.](https://academic.oup.com/bioinformatics/article/32/11/1678/2240171), perform all of these steps and visualize the result by eXamine, we can get a visualization as follows:
+In addition to the tool we will use in Galaxy, you may consider using eXamine plugin in Cytoscape for a richer visualization, if we use the original data from the study [May et al.](https://academic.oup.com/bioinformatics/article/32/11/1678/2240171), perform all of these steps and visualize the result by eXamine, we can get a visualization as follows:

 ![metaModules Result](../../images/metaModules.png){:width="60%"}

 If you interested, you may try to make sense of the result yourself.
-To pinpoint the key pathways relevant to the subnetwork, we probably need to combine information from other bioinformatics services and literature.
+To answer the question "which pathways are potentially contributing to dental caries?", we need to find the key pathways relevant to the subnetwork.
+To achieve that, we probably need to combine information from other bioinformatics services and literature.

 # Save the history into a workflow